 I never really ate that much mayonnaise except for the occasional potato salad in the summer or an egg or tuna sandwich.
-Since I don't do tuna at all and eggs and potatoes are a rare thing, I never really missed it.
-Then I discovered I could make eggless potato salad and tuneless and eggless sandwiches with chickpeas and tempeh.
-So- that just opened a whole world of mayo.
-The only type I found was organic soy based or non-organic grape seed oil based.
-Can you see my dilemma?
-I wanted organic but of the non-soy variety.
+Since I don't eat tuna at all and eggs and potatoes are a rare thing, I never really missed it.
+Then I discovered I could make eggless potato salad and tunaless and eggless sandwiches with chickpeas and tempeh.
+Suddenly the whole world of mayo opened up to me but shopping in the stores, I could only find organic soy-based or non-organic grape seed oil-based mayo.

 Yields: 1 cup

-- 1 cup of cashew; soaked for 4 hours
+- 1 cup of cashews; soaked for 4 hours

 - Place all the ingredients in a high powered blender.
 Blend until creamy.

 Tips and notes